CA or CAE

 Conclusion

-A resulting inference stemming from examining and assessing the totality of objective data,
+A resulting inference stemming from examining and assessing the totality of objective data, removing and/or limiting as much human interpretation as possible.

 Conclusion-Centric